bolanderc/Bolander-Linear-Algebra-Library/HW3ToC.md

 ------

-6. Task: Implement a method that returns the dot produce of two vectors of the same length.
+6. Task: Implement a method that returns the dot product of two vectors of the same length.
 Add an entry to your software manual that documents the method.

 ------